easttennesseecc-star/Q-Top-Dog-IDE/GET_MODELS_WORKING_NOW.md

 **Benefits:**
 - ✅ Ollama always available (no internet needed)
 - ✅ Google as backup (higher quality)
-- ✅ Q-IDE auto-selects Ollama (faster locally)
+- ✅ Top Dog auto-selects Ollama (faster locally)
 - ✅ You can manually switch to Google if needed

 **Time**: 15-20 minutes total